BrentAIICT/MSSA-SCA/PowerShellTraining/PowerShell-Quiz.md

     ```
     To understand how to build Comment Based Help run the following command:
+      Get-Help About_Comment_Based_Help
-    Get-Help About_Comment_Based_Help and read the help page to help you learn how to produce the help content
+    read the help page to help you learn how to produce the help content
     Make sure the Help content that you build has the following sections filled in:
     - Synopsis
     - Description